Other Philosophy & Religion

-O*NET surveyed people in occupations related to other philosophy and religious studies and asked them what knowledge areas, skills, and abilities were important for their jobs.
-The responses were rated on a scale of 1 to 5 with 5 being most important.
+In an O*NET survey, other philosophy and religious studies majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
+These answers were weighted on a scale of 1 to 5 with 5 being the most important.

 Knowledge Areas for Other Philosophy & Religious Studies Majors

 Other Philosophy and Religious Studies majors often go into careers in which the following knowledge areas are important: